-(Figure 2) using a VWF:GPIbM assay and VWF:Ag ELISA.
+Seventeen of the 18 subjects who had tested positive for anti-VWF antibodies by indirect ELISA and with available plasma samples were further investigated to evaluate the presence of an inhibitory antibody directed against a different VWF epitope (Figure 2) by using a VWF:GPIbM assay and VWF:Ag ELISA.
 Eleven subjects were positive for VWF:GPIbM inhibitors (11/17; 65%).
-Of them, 10 were also found to be positive for VWF:CB inhibitors (10/11; Table 2), whereas one was positive for VWF:GPIbM but not for VWF:CB inhibitors.
-The Bethesda-based method measuring residual amount of VWF:Ag by ELISA was positive for 6 of 17 subjects (35%) characterized by high inhibitor titers.
-In total, 14 subjects tested positive for VWF antibodies.
-Six had VWF:CB, VWF:GPIbM plus VWF:Ag inhibitors, four had VWF:CB plus VWF:GPIbM inhibitors, three had only VWF:CB inhibitors and one had only VWF:GPIbM inhibitors.
-The three subjects who only tested positive with the indirect ELISA assay (3/17) were therefore diagnosed to have non-neutralizing antibodies.
+Of them, 10 were also found to be positive for VWF:CB inhibitors (10/ 11; Table 2), whereas 1 was positive for VWF:GPIbM but not for VWF:CB inhibitors.
+The Bethesda-based method measuring the residual amount of VWF:Ag by ELISA was positive for 6 of 17 subjects (35%) characterized by high inhibitor titers.
+In total, 14 subjects tested positive for VWF inhibitors, and they all belong to the group of 18 subjects positive for anti-VWF antibodies.
+Six had VWF:CB, VWF:GPIbM plus VWF:Ag inhibitors, 4 had VWF:CB plus VWF:GPIbM inhibitors, 3 had only VWF:CB inhibitors, and 1 had only VWF:GPIbM inhibitors.
+The 3 subjects who only tested positive with the indirect ELISA assay (3/17) were therefore diagnosed to have non-neutralizing antibodies.

-Genetic variants identified in subjects positive for non-neutralizing and neutralizing VWF antibodies.
+3.4 | Genetic variants identified in subjects positive for non-neutralizing and neutralizing VWF antibodies heterozygous for a small deletion and the other 1 heterozygous for a nonsense variant).

 The variants identified in the 18 subjects positive for VWF inhibitors and/or all anti-VWF antibodies against VWF are listed in Table 2.
-The majority of the subjects were homozygous for a genetic defect (n=15; 83%), one was a compound heterozygote for a missense and a splice variant (6%) and two were incompletely characterized because the genetic defect on the second VWF allele was not identified (11%; one heterozygous for a small deletion and the other one heterozygous for a nonsense variant).
+Most subjects were homozygous for a genetic defect (n = 15; 83%), 1 was a compound heterozygote for a missense and a splice variant (6%) and 2 were incompletely characterized because the genetic defect on the second VWF allele was not identified (11%; 1